|Some Background Information About The Indian Star

-They can be maintained in perfect health (and will in my experience breed) in indoor accommodation all year round and they eat much the same as
+They can be maintained in excellent health (and will likely breed) in indoor accommodation all year round and they eat much the same as the Mediterranean

 This is why I can recommend my Indian Star youngsters to you and have total confidence that they will thrive in your care - even if you have never